wp-plugins/woocommerce-skrill-moneybookers-gateway/readme.txt

 This plugin is fully compatible with the [Currency Switcher](aelia.co/shop/currency-switcher-woocommerce/).
 If you are using the Currency Switcher, and you find out that the Skrill gateway is not appearing on the checkout page, please go to ```WooCommerce > Currency Switcher Options > Payment Gateways``` and make sure that **Skrill** is listed amongst the **Enabled Gateways**.

 == Changelog ==

+= 1.2.16.150124 =
+* Fixed Status URL.
+The URL was incorrectly forced to HTTP, thus making the Skrill response fail when the site was configured to use only HTTPS.
+Many thanks to **yeray** for the heads up.

 = 1.2.15.150107 =
 * Fixed bug in debug code.
 The bug prevented debug information from being logged.